Murder of Travis Alexander: Background

-Arias and Alexander met in September 2006 at a PPL conference in Las Vegas, Nevada.
+Arias and Alexander met in September 2006 at a work conference in Las Vegas, Nevada.
 Arias converted to the Church of Jesus Christ of Latter-day Saints, of which Alexander was a member, and was baptized by him on November 26, 2006 in a ceremony in Southern California.
-Alexander and Arias began dating in February 2007.
-Arias moved to Mesa to live closer to Alexander.
-In April 2008, she moved to Yreka, California, and lived there with her grandparents.
+Alexander and Arias began dating in February 2007, and Arias moved to Mesa to live closer to Alexander, but in April 2008, she moved to Yreka, California and lived there with her grandparents.
 Alexander and Arias dated intermittently for a year and a half, often in a long-distance relationship, taking turns traveling between their respective Arizona and California homes.
+Even when Alexander was in a different relationship, he and Arias would sext each other.

-Alexander's friends who knew Arias and observed them together tended to have a negative opinion of her, stating that the relationship was unusually tumultuous and that Arias' behavior was worrying.
+Alexander's friends who knew Arias and observed them together reportedly had a negative opinion of her, stating that the relationship was unusually tumultuous and that Arias's behavior was worrying.

 Murder

-Alexander was murdered on Wednesday, June 4, 2008.
-He suffered 27 stab wounds, a slit throat, and a gunshot wound to the head.
-Medical examiner Kevin Horn would later testify that Alexander's jugular vein, common carotid artery, and trachea had been slashed and that he had defensive wounds on his hands.
-Horn further testified that Alexander may have been dead at the time the gunshot was inflicted, and that the back wounds were shallow.
+Alexander was murdered at his house in Mesa, Arizona on Wednesday, June 4, 2008 while taking a shower.
+He sustained 27 stab wounds, a slit throat, and a gunshot wound to the head.
+Medical examiner Kevin Horn later testified that Alexander's jugular vein, common carotid artery, and trachea were slashed and that he had defensive wounds on his hands.
+Horn further testified that Alexander might have been dead when the gunshot was inflicted and that the back wounds were shallow.
 Alexander's death was ruled a homicide.
-He was buried at Riverside's Olivewood Memorial Park cemetery.
+He was buried at Riverside, California’s Olivewood Memorial Park cemetery.